Post Summary: What To Expect at Burgdorf Hot Springs (Updated Fall 2021)

 - Garbage Bags

-Note: The lobby and staff provide simple meals like burritos and local pizza (frozen and heated up by request), coffee, snacks, and pastries by a local McCall bakery, but hours of operation are limited to 10:00 am to 6:00 pm.
+Note: The lobby and staff provide simple meals like burritos and local pizza (frozen and heated up by request), coffee, snacks, and pastries by a local McCall bakery, but check for current hours of operation on-site.

 While these are great options, don’t rely on this service as your only food source!